How Important is a Web Design Degree?

 - Isaac Campbell, Lead Designer at Fannit: Pay attention to the little things.
 “Incredibly observant people make the best designers.
 Their ability to see small details of a larger picture is indispensable.”

-Our Senior Web Designer, Ira Muturi, has all the skills and abilities these top website designers suggest (and more).
-We asked Ira to list what she considers the five top traits for success in the field.
+Our Senior UX and Web Designer, Meriel Mayo, has all the skills and abilities these top website designers suggest (and more).
+We asked Meriel to list what she considers the five top traits for success in the field.
 Here’s what she thinks is important:

 - Understand your market and audience (research, research, research).